 The designated staff for Safeguarding and Child Protection are:

-The Governor with responsibility for Safeguarding is: Mrs M. Harrison
+The Governor with responsibility for Safeguarding is: Mr J Cunningham

-All members of staff and all Governors have undertaken appropriate training in Safeguarding.
-The Heads of Year have received enhanced training to assist them in their central role in the safeguarding of pupils at the school.
+All members of staff and all Governors have undertaken appropriate training in safeguarding.
+Members of the Pupil Support Team have received enhanced training to assist them in their central role in the safeguarding of pupils at the school.
 They work together with all staff to ensure everyone is safe.
 St Leonard’s Catholic School uses SmoothWall filtering software and SENSO monitoring system to keep children safe online whilst in school.

 If you have a concern and you are unable to contact a member of staff at school or you are not satisfied with our response you can contact Children’s Services directly by calling:

 First Contact on 03000 267 979.

 First Contact brings together children’s services staff with partners such as Durham Constabulary and health services.
 First Contact is open from 8.30am until 5.00pm, Monday to Thursday and from 8.30am until 4.30pm on a Friday.
 In an emergency situation, a duty officer is available outside of normal office hours on the telephone number above.

 If you have concerns about the immediate safety of a child, please contact the police by calling 999.

 Further information about Safeguarding Children can be found at Durham Safeguarding Children Partnership